dimi-fn/pidz/README.md

 * Users are able to choose gifs from [giphy](https://developers.giphy.com/branch/master/docs/api/#quick-start-guide) in their posts and comments
     * they are able to choose between four gifs per post or comment.
 * Users are able to view other peoples' entries.
-* Users are able to react to other peoples’ entries with an emoji. (!!!!!!!!!!)
+* Users are able to react to other peoples’ entries via three emojis
-    * Users have three emojis to choose from (!!!!!!!!!!)
 * Users are able to comment on other people’s entries.